Uncomplicated Urinary Tract Infections

 Objectives:

-• Collaborate with the interprofessional team to ensure comprehensive care for patients with uncomplicated UTIs.
+• Collaborate with the interprofessional healthcare team to ensure comprehensive care, including preventive strategies to reduce recurrent urinary tract infections.

 Introduction

 An uncomplicated urinary tract infection (UTI) is a bacterial infection of the bladder and associated structures.
-Patients with uncomplicated UTIs have no structural abnormality of the urinary tract and no comorbidities such as diabetes, an immunocompromised state, recent urologic surgery, or pregnancy.
-An uncomplicated UTI is also known as cystitis or a lower tract UTI.
+This condition occurs in patients without structural abnormalities of the urinary tract or comorbidities such as diabetes, an immunocompromised state, recent urologic surgery, or pregnancy.
+An uncomplicated UTI is also referred to as cystitis or a lower tract UTI.

-Bacteriuria or pyuria alone without symptoms does not constitute a UTI.
+Bacteriuria or pyuria without symptoms does not constitute a UTI.
 Typical UTI symptoms include urinary frequency, urgency, suprapubic discomfort, and dysuria.
-While very common in women, UTIs are uncommon in circumcised males.
-When UTIs occur in circumcised males, by definition, they are generally considered complicated UTIs.[1]
+While UTIs are very common in women, they are rare in circumcised males.
+When UTIs occur in circumcised males, they are generally considered complicated UTIs.
+Please see StatPearls' companion resource, "Complicated Urinary Tract Infections," for more information.

-Many uncomplicated UTIs will resolve spontaneously without treatment, but patients often seek therapy for symptom relief.
-Therapy aims to prevent infection from spreading to the kidneys or progressing into an upper tract disorder such as pyelonephritis, which can destroy delicate structures in the nephrons and eventually lead to hypertension.[2][3][4]
+Many uncomplicated UTIs resolve spontaneously without treatment, but patients often seek therapy for symptom relief.
+Treatment aims to prevent the infection from spreading to the kidneys or progressing to an upper tract disorder such as pyelonephritis, which can damage delicate nephron structures and eventually lead to complications such as hypertension.[1][2][3]

 Etiology

-Pathogenic bacteria ascend from the perineum and rectum to the periurethral area, predisposing women to UTIs.
-Women also have much shorter urethras than men, further contributing to their increased susceptibility.
-Blood-borne bacteria cause very few uncomplicated UTIs.
+Pathogenic bacteria ascend from the perineum and rectum to the periurethral area, increasing the risk of UTIs in women.
+Additionally, women have shorter urethras than men, further enhancing their susceptibility.
+Blood-borne bacteria rarely cause uncomplicated UTIs.

-A significant risk factor for UTIs is the use of a urinary catheter.
-Manipulation of the urethra is also a risk factor.
-UTIs are very common after kidney transplants, with the main factors being immunosuppressive drugs and vesicoureteral reflux.
-Additional risk factors include the use of antibiotics with increasingly resistant bacterial strains and diabetes mellitus.
+A significant risk factor for UTIs is the use of a urinary catheter, as well as urethral manipulation.
+UTIs are also common after kidney transplants, with immunosuppressive drugs and vesicoureteral reflux being key contributing factors.
+Additional risk factors include the use of antibiotics, which can lead to the development of resistant bacterial strains, and diabetes mellitus.

 Other risk factors include:

-• Abnormal urination (e.g., incomplete emptying, neurogenic bladder)
+• Abnormal urination (eg, incomplete emptying and neurogenic bladder)

 • Abnormal urinary tract anatomy or function